aidenchia/50.037_Ex11/README.md

     }
 });
 ```
-There is a corresponding <span> tag with ID winner in the HTML which gets updated with the value of winner.
+There is a corresponding `<span>` tag with ID winner in the HTML which gets updated with the value of winner.
 I had to write a getWinner() function specially for this purpose instead of relying on Solidity's automatic getter functions.

+You may view the screenshots of the frontend here: